zsoltm/docker/x86_64/apps/gitlab/README.md

 It expects a Redis and a PostgreSQL container being linked named as "gitlab-redis" and "gitlab-postgresql" respectively.
-Optionally external Postrges instance could be specified with `DB_*` environment variables and / or Redis by REDIS_HOST and REDIS_PORT parameters.
+Optionally external Postrges instance could be specified with `DB_*` environment variables and / or Redis by REDIS_HOST and REDIS_TCP_PORT parameters.

 # Requirements